seacode/gmacs/docs/bbrkc_2017/bbrkc.md

 ## CPT and SSC Comments on Assessments in General

-Comment: *Regarding general code development, the CPT had the following requests:*

-  1. *1-year projection for calculating Tier 3 or 4 OFLs*
-  2. *specify catchability as a fixed or estimated parameter or use the analytic calculation for the MLE*
-  3. *specify priors (e.g., gamma) using mean and variance/standard deviation for all parameters to ease specifying priors*
-  4. *include an option to calculate dynamic $B_\mathit{MSY}$*
-  5. *add the ability to “jitter” initial parameter values*
-  6. *add the ability to conduct retrospective analyses*
-  7. *add ability to estimate bycatch fishing mortality rates when observer data are missing but effort data is available*
-  8. *allow different phases for “rec_ini”, “rec_dev” estimation*

-Response:

-  1. Done
-  2. Done
-  3. Not yet implemented
-  4. Not yet implemented
-  5. Not yet implemented
-  6. Not yet implemented
-  7. Not yet implemented
-  8. Done

 Comment: *Andre Punt pointed out the need to use a fixed-iteration Newton’s method to calculate OFL, not bisection, to keep the calculation differentiable so that OFL can be reported as an sdreport variable.*

 Response: This has been done and the $F_\mathit{OFL}$ and OFL have both been reported as an sdreport variables in this document.

 ## CPT and SSC Comments Specific to the SMBKC Stock Assessment

-Comment: *the CPT requests that some evaluation should also be included in the September report to the CPT which compares against the previous assessment model corrected for the error.*

-Response: The error in the 2015 was fixed and this model was run again.
-Comparisons between the Gmacs models and the 2015 model are presented throughout this document.
-One of the Gmacs model scenarios (**Gmacs match**) attempts to match the 2015 assessment as closely as possible by specifying the same (or similar) dynamics and some of the same (fixed) parameter values.

 Comment: *The SSC and CPT requested the following models for review at the spring 2016 meeting:*